[Solved!] How to Download Crunchyroll Videos on PC/Mobile?

 After customization, you can download Crunchyroll episodes on a Mac or Windows PC immediately or add them to the Queue for later downloading.

-- Login/403 issues → clear cache, re-login, disable conflicting extensions.
+- Login/403 issues → clear cache, re-login, and disable conflicting extensions.

-- Black screen → close other DRM players, update GPU driver, relaunch app.
+- Black screen → close other players, update GPU driver, and relaunch app.

-- No subtitles → re-parse title and select language again.
+- No subtitles → re-parse the title and select the language again.

 - Queue fails → update to the latest version and check free disk space.